The Tanks Are Coming (1951 film): Plot

 Normandy, 1944, post-D-Day.
 A tank commander, Sgt.
 Joe Davis, is very popular with his men.
 So much so, that when he is killed during a brief skirmish with the enemy, his crew fall into despondency.
 That is, until Davis's replacement, Sgt.
-"Sully" Sullivan, shows up.
-To the men, his arrival is like a splash of ice water.
-Sullivan rouses them out of their funk by ordering the immediate discard of Davis's personal effects.
-Further, he replaces their tank driver with a known drunkard named Tucker.
-Sullivan's anatagonism doesn't stop there.
+Sullivan, shows up.
+To the men, "Sully's" arrival is like a splash of ice water.
+He rouses their anger when he orders the immediate discard of Davis's personal effects.
+He replaces their tank driver with a known drunkard.
 He challenges the loyalty of a German-American crew member named "Heinie."
-He verbally bullies another man, Kolowicz, into near-fisticuffs.
+He bullies another man, Kolowicz, into fisticuffs.

-In short, Sgt.
-Sullivan succeeds in transforming a crew of emotional zombies, bemoaning their fate, into an over-achieving squad of efficient killers.
-All of this, despite their collective hatred of Sullivan.
-But in the following months, as they fight their way to the Siegfried Line, both Sullivan and the men begin to share a mutual respect.
+In short, Sully transforms a crew of emotional zombies, bemoaning their probable fate, into an over-achieving squad of efficient killers.
+All of this, despite their hatred of Sully.
+But in the following months, as they fight their way to the Siegfried Line, both Sullivan and his men begin to share a mutual respect.